 The Joyality Program is a synthesis of tools and processes that Eshana has used and/or developed throughout her ecopsychological career, and which she believes are "core practises to encourage empowerment, connection and conscious action".

-Rachel Taylor is a recent university graduate, environmental and social activist, dancer, photographer, sunset chaser, food and music lover and traveler.
-Born and raised on Vashon Island in Puget Sound in Washington State, USA, Rachel moved to Los Angeles in 2012 to attend Occidental College, where she earned a degree in Urban and Environmental Policy.
-Rachel has worked with organizations such as Community Coalition, Backbone Campaign, Monteverde Conservation League, Cogan Owens Greene, Fossil Free Oxy and LA EcoVillage doing community and campus organizing, environmental education, media design and communication, creative activism and community-based research.
-She is passionate about the Earth and holds a deep faith in the capacity of human beings to evolve, to come together and to consciously create a better world.
-She has a passion and talent for making the unconscious conscious and articulating universal truths in a way that is at once accessible and transcendent.
-As a young adult, Rachel is still figuring out how best to put her gifts and skills to work towards a sustainable future, but she is particularly passionate about awakening and deepening the human-nature connection, the role of women in facilitating cultural change, and nurturing diverse, decolonizing, inclusive and creative solutions to social and environmental problems.
+Rachel Taylor is a social and environmental activist, facilitator, intersectional eco-feminist, communicator, and student of nature both within and without.
+Born and raised on Vashon Island in the Salish Sea in Washington State, USA, Rachel moved to Los Angeles in 2012 to attend Occidental College, where she earned a degree in Urban and Environmental Policy.
+Rachel has worked with organizations such as Community Coalition, Backbone Campaign, Monteverde Conservation League, LA EcoVillage, Intentionalist and the Women’s Earth and Climate Action Network doing community and campus organizing, environmental education, media design and communication, creative activism and community-based research.
+She is also a Certified Master Facilitator in Core Gift Discovery from the Core Gift Institute.
+Rachel is a joyful lover of the Earth and holds a deep faith in the capacity of human beings to evolve, to come together and to consciously co-create a better world.
+Rachel is particularly passionate about awakening and deepening the human-nature connection and nurturing regenerative, decolonizing, and creative solutions to the issues we face.
+She has a passion and talent for bringing the unconscious to the surface and articulating truth in a way that is at once accessible and transcendent, connecting people to their deep care for themselves and the world.

 Rita Gyorffy and Peter Gringinger are Fellows of the Centre for Sustainability Leadership Program in Melbourne, Australia.
 They teamed up to become the first participants in the Joyality program, providing feedback and helping Eshana and Rachel complete the program modules, and they also facilitated the first Joyality Circles.
 Rita and Peter are deeply passionate about enhancing the human-nature connection within our local and global communities.
 They see it as a pathway for empowering the deep paradigm shifts in human consciousness that are currently occurring on our planet and which are greatly needed in order to strengthen of the story of The Great Turning which is simply, among much adversity, an opportunity to create “the more beautiful world our hearts know is possible”, in the words of Charles Eisenstein.